IETF-Hackathon/mDNSResponder/README.md

 There are four steps to building and operating a DNS-SD Discovery Proxy on your network:

-1. Building the Discovery Proxy code and/or installing a prebuilt package.
+1. Building the Discovery Proxy code or installing a prebuilt package.

 2. Picking a DNS subdomain name for your advertised services.